EU Novel Food legislation and other EU requirements applying to insect food producers

 2022

-In the beginning of 2022, the European Commission published the second of frozen, dried and powder yellow mealworm (Tenebrio molitor) and the first authorisation of dried, ground and frozen house cricket (Acheta domesticus) respectively on the 8th and 11th of February (following the 3rd and 4th EFSA opinions in August 2021).
-The authorisations entered into force respectively on 28 February and on the 2nd of March 2022.
-Read more about it in the IPIFF Press Statement.
+At the beginning of 2022, the European Commission published the second Implementing Regulation for frozen, dried and powder yellow mealworm (Tenebrio Molitor), and the first authorisation of dried, powder and frozen house cricket (Acheta domesticus), following the 3rd and 4th EFSA opinions from August 2021.
+The authorisations entered into force respectively on 1 and 3 March 2022 Read more about it in the IPIFF Press Statement.

 In May 2022, the Parma-based Agency (EFSA) published the 5th opinion on edible insects, namely on the partially defatted house cricket (Acheta domesticus).